7 Desirable Attributes Of A Self-Disciplined Person

 Whereas many people struggle with saying “no” at times, preferring to “go with the flow,” those with self-discipline know the importance of weighing their options.
 They prefer taking the time to make the best decisions to further their goals.
 They know sometimes the answer is going to be “no.”

 How do you feel about your boundaries?
 How could you improve?

 7- Emotionally Resilient

 Finally, self-disciplined people have learned to manage their emotions.
 They don’t allow emotion to interfere with the decisions they have made to achieve their goals.

 Bad moods, anger, and frustration are replaced with a steady mental discipline and positive mindset that allows them to stick to their commitments no matter what.
 This includes the ability to say no to fleeting temptations and understanding how to delay gratification.

-People sometimes assume that self-discipline means living a hard life, waking up long before the sunrise even if you’re a night owl), making extreme sacrifices, and living a dull life of all work, no play.
+People sometimes assume that self-discipline means living a hard life, waking up long before sunrise even if you’re a night owl), making extreme sacrifices, and living a dull life of all work, and no play.

 That couldn’t be further from the truth.

 Self-discipline manifests differently in the lives of different people, yet if you look closely enough, you’ll find the above-mentioned desirable attributes of a self-disciplined person present across all the boards.

 So, if you are not quite at your peak yet remember that although growth can be uncomfortable at first, developing any one of these positive attributes is achievable for anyone.